-There is not only a great variety of evening talks between Monday 27 October and Thurs 30 October, but also an opportunity to share in some of the music events of the BIBAC conference.
+There was not only a great variety of evening talks between Monday 27 October and Thurs 30 October, but also an opportunity to share in some of the music events of the BIBAC conference.

-Vice Chancellor opens Professor Pauline Rose’s Seminar on the Education for All
+Vice Chancellor opens Professor Pauline Rose’s Seminar on the Education for All Global Monitoring Report

 On Thursday 19 June 2014 Pauline Rose (pictured below), Professor of International Education at the Faculty of Education and previously director of the EFA Global Monitoring Report, gave a seminar in the Faculty’s Donald McIntyre Building about the 2013/14 Education for All Global Monitoring Report published by UNESCO.
 Vice Chancellor Leszek Borysiewicz opened the event, stressing the importance of education, saying: